Last updated: March 17, 2026 Originally published: November 24, 2025

 You’ve spent hours uploading research papers to NotebookLM, generated Audio and Video Overviews, created flashcards and quizzes, and built detailed notes—now you need to save it all.
-NotebookLM has evolved dramatically in 2025, adding exportable slide decks, infographics, video overviews, and finally solving the chat persistence problem that frustrated early users.
+NotebookLM has evolved dramatically since 2025, adding exportable slide decks (now with PPTX export), infographics, video overviews, native note export to Google Docs, and finally solving the chat persistence problem that frustrated early users.

 This guide covers everything you can export from NotebookLM, from the flagship Audio Overviews to the new AI-generated presentations, plus strategies for preserving work when export buttons don’t exist.